The key to weight loss is a negative calorie balance.

 - Estimated Calories Burned – This is the calories that you have burned.

 - Calorie Balance = Calories Eaten – Calories Burned.

 Is it that simple?
 Yes, it is.
-If the calorie balance is negative, you will lose weight and it it is positive, you will gain weight.
-If you want to maintain your weight, you need a zero sum gain, so that means you want you weekly deficit to be zero.
-Since we lose fat, you need to create a negative energy balance or a calorie deficit.
+If the calorie balance is negative, you will lose weight; if it is positive, you will gain weight.
+If you want to maintain your weight, you need a zero-sum game, which means you want your weekly deficit to be zero.
+Since we lose fat, we must create a negative energy balance or a calorie deficit.
 When you create a negative calorie balance, your body will burn your stored fat for energy.
-Your brain, heart, and kidneys need some carbohydrates to function efficiently so you cannot operate on fat alone efficiently.
+Your brain, heart, and kidneys need some carbohydrates to function efficiently, so you cannot operate on fat alone efficiently.

 How big of a deficit?